-Provision Issue Proposal Expand the Housing Credit (Section 101) More than 10.8 million renter households spend over half of their income on rent.
+Provision Issue Proposal Expand the 9% Housing Credit (Section 101) More than 10.5 million renter households spend more than half of their income on rent.
 The affordable housing crisis is being felt in communities across the country, from coastal cities, to rural America and in the small towns in between.
 The high cost of rental housing leaves little money left over for other critical necessities, like food, transportation, childcare, healthcare, and utilities.
-Despite the vast and growing need for affordable housing, Congress has not permanently increased Housing Credit authority in 19 years, and viable and sorely needed Housing Credit developments are turned down each year because Housing Credit resources fall far short of the demand.
-Increase the annual Housing Credit allocation authority by 50 percent over the current level, phased in over five years, and raise the small state minimum by 50 percent, also phased in over five years.
-This additional allocation would increase affordable housing production over 10 years by over 384,000 more homes than we are able to produce today.
+Despite the vast and growing need for affordable housing, Congress has not permanently increased 9% Housing Credit authority in 21 years, and viable and sorely needed Housing Credit developments are turned down each year because Housing Credit resources fall far short of the demand.
+Only about 1 in 3 well-qualified applications receive Housing Credits.
+Increase the annual Housing Credit allocation authority by 50 phased in over two years (25 percent in 2021 and 2022, plus an inflation adjustment in 2022).
+The current level of Housing Credit authority includes in the baseline the temporary 12.5 percent cap increase enacted in 2018 and expiring at the end of 2021.
+This additional allocation would increase affordable rental housing production and preservation by 299,000 more homes over 2021-30 than we are able to finance today.